Communism and LGBTQ rights: United Kingdom

 The Communist Party of Great Britain (CPGB) viewed the working-class as male and heterosexually masculine.
 The accounts of gay party members show that homosexuality was widely seen as incompatible with a working-class identity during this era, despite Mark Ashton (founder of Lesbians and Gays Support the Miners) being General Secretary of the Young Communist League (the youth wing of the CPGB) "without compromising the politics of their sexuality".
-An unofficial successor of the CPGB, the Communist Party of Great Britain (Marxist–Leninist) (CPGB-ML), has claimed that "LGBT ideology" is a "reactionary and anti-working class distraction", and stated that any member of the party which promotes it is liable to expulsion.
-It has claimed that gay rights is not a class issue, despite stating that racism and sexism were class issues, that the Western imperialist bourgeosie use LGBTQ rights to oppress the Third World, and that supporters of "LGBT ideology" want "more than equal rights".
+An unofficial successor of the CPGB, the Communist Party of Great Britain (Marxist–Leninist) (CPGB-ML), has claimed that "LGBT ideology" is a "reactionary and anti-working class distraction", and stated that any member of the party who promotes it is liable to expulsion.
+It has claimed that gay rights is not a class issue, despite stating that racism and sexism were class issues, that the Western imperialist bourgeoisie use LGBTQ rights to oppress the Third World, and that supporters of "LGBT ideology" want "more than equal rights".
 Furthermore, it has called gender fluidity a "reactionary nightmare", and claimed that the terms "sex" and "gender" are synonyms.
 On the party's Twitter account, it has claimed the LGBTQ rights movement has become a "mainstay of monopoly capitalist assault on the working class" and almost a "NATO front".

 United States

-The Revolutionary Communist Party USA's previous policy that "struggle will be waged to eliminate [homosexuality] and reform homosexuals" was ended in 2001.
+The Revolutionary Communist Party USA's previous policy that "struggle will be waged to eliminate [homosexuality] and reform homosexuals" ended in 2001.
 The RCP has since then strongly supported LGBTQ rights.
 Meanwhile, the American Socialist Workers Party (SWP) in the US released a memo stating that gay oppression had less "social weight" than black and women's struggles, and prohibited members from being involved in gay political organizations.
 They also believed that too close an association with gay liberation would give the SWP an "exotic image" and alienate it from the masses.
 Several non-governing communist parties have made statements supporting LGBTQ rights, such as the Communist Party USA, which supports extending marriage to same-sex couples and passing laws against discrimination based on one's sexual orientation.
 The League for the Revolutionary Party, a communist party based in New York City, issued a statement shortly after the passage of California's Proposition 8 condemning the amendment, reaffirming their support for same-sex marriage and expressing their views on how gay liberation is essential to the communist philosophy.

 Elsewhere

 Other communist parties present in Germany and other European countries have also officially endorsed LGBTQ rights, including the right to same-sex marriage, and some even have extensive LGBTQ platforms in their parties, such as the German Communist Party's "DKP Queer".
-The chairman of the Communist Party of Finland is openly homosexual and the party also participates in the LGBTQ working group of the European Left Party.
+The chairman of the Communist Party of Finland is openly homosexual, and the party also participates in the LGBTQ working group of the European Left Party.

-LGBTQ rights by Marxist-Leninist states
+LGBTQ rights by Marxist–Leninist states

-LGBTQ rights by current Marxist-Leninist states
+LGBTQ rights by current Marxist–Leninist states

-As of 2025, Cuba is the only country ruled by a Marxist–Leninist government that legalized same-sex marriage, civil unions and same-sex adoption.
+As of 2026, Cuba is the only country ruled by a Marxist–Leninist government that legalized same-sex marriage, civil unions and same-sex adoption.